 This list is not exhaustive and, in specific instances, we may need to collect additional data for the purposes set out in this Policy.
 Some of the above personal data is collected directly, for example when you set up an online account on our website or send an email to our customer services team.
 Other personal data is collected indirectly, for example your browsing activity.
 We may also collect personal data from third parties who have your consent to pass your details to us, or from publicly available sources.

-Our store is hosted on Shopify Inc. They provide us with the online e-commerce platform that allows us to sell our products and services to you.
-Your data is stored through Shopify’s data storage, databases and the general Shopify application.
-They store your data on a secure server behind a firewall.
+Our store is powered by WordPress and WooCommerce.
+WooCommerce is an e-commerce plugin for WordPress that allows us to sell our products and services to you.
+Your data is stored through WooCommerce’s data storage, databases and the general WooCommerce application.
+It stores your data on a secure server behind a firewall.

 All direct payment gateways adhere to the standards set by PCI-DSS as managed by the PCI Security Standards Council, which is a joint effort of brands like Visa, MasterCard, American Express and Discover.
 PCI-DSS requirements help ensure the secure handling of credit card information by our store and its service providers.